Dive Gizo - For the most diverse and exciting diving in the world

 Is it possible to mix cultural activities with diving?:

 Yes, there are a number of cultural activities that we can co-ordinate with dives and/or snorkelling excursions.
-Despite the continuous travel warnings to the Solomons, travellers have been unaffected and have enjoyed safe,trouble free, memorable holidays in the "Happy Isles" as they once were known.
+Travellers enjoy safe,

 I'm a non diver - what can I do?: